 In 1907, No. 407 took over the passenger and goods services on the newly acquired Cawood, Wistow & Selby Light Railway.
 For these services, larger side tanks were fitted.
-Petrol-electric railcars had taken over this service by 1908, and the J79s are next recorded at Middlesborough at Grouping (1923).
-No. 407 is then recorded helping at the Stockton & Darlington celebrations in 1925, before moving to Middlesborough.
-No. 407 spent the rest of its life allocated to Middlesborough for dock shunting duties, although it was occasionally loaned to the North Sunderland Railway to make up for their rolling stock shortages.
+Petrol-electric railcars had taken over this service by 1908, and the J79s are next recorded at Middlesbrough at Grouping (1923).
+No. 407 is then recorded helping at the Stockton & Darlington celebrations in 1925, before moving to Middlesbrough.
+No. 407 spent the rest of its life allocated to Middlesbrough for dock shunting duties, although it was occasionally loaned to the North Sunderland Railway to make up for their rolling stock shortages.

 The third J79, No. 1662, was initially allocated to Gateshead for Works and shed shunting.
-In 1930, it had a vacuum brake fitted and was swapped with No. 1787 at Middlesborough.
+In 1930, it had a vacuum brake fitted and was swapped with No. 1787 at Middlesbrough.

 All three J79s were marked for withdrawal in 1935 but they were not actually withdrawn until sales could be finalised.
 No. 1787 was given to the Bowes Railway in August 1936 as compensation for a locomotive that was run-down and destroyed by an LNER train near Jarrow.
 This became Bowes No. 5 and was scrapped in 1946.